benburrill/halt_is_defeat/README.rst

 reassigned, and used as elements of an array (whereas arrays cannot be nested).

-The length of arrays and strings may be obtained with ``var.length``.
+The length of the array or string ``baba`` may be obtained with ``baba.length``.

 The speculation operator
 ------------------------
-The speculation operator, ``??`` may be used as an alternative to using ``try/undo`` for the simple case where you simply want to avoid evaluating an expression unless it would produce an unexpected value.
+The speculation operator, ``??`` may be used as an alternative to using ``try/undo`` for the simple case where you simply want to avoid evaluating an expression unless it would produce an "unexpected" value.
 For example ``sum(arr) ??
 0`` will not evaluate ``sum(arr)`` and simply
 return 0 if evaluating ``sum(arr)`` would have returned 0.
 Otherwise, ``sum(arr)`` will be evaluated and the result returned.